AMBER: An Adaptive Multimodal Mask Transformer for Beam Prediction with Missing Modalities: Simulation Results

 \subsubsection{Dataset and training setup}

-To evaluate the performance of the proposed AMBER framework under realistic mmWave communication conditions, we conduct experiments using the real-world DeepSense 6G dataset \cite{alkhateeb2023deepsense}, which has become a key benchmark for sensing-aided beamforming research.
-In this dataset, a stationary BS is equipped with an RGB camera, radar, and LiDAR sensor, and serves a mobile UE.
-The UE is also equipped with a GPS receiver that continuously reports meter-level positional information to the BS.
+To evaluate the proposed AMBER framework under realistic mmWave communication conditions, we conduct experiments using the real-world DeepSense 6G dataset~\cite{alkhateeb2023deepsense}.
+To the best of our knowledge, this dataset is the first large-scale real-world sensing-communication dataset that provides synchronized multimodal sensing and communication measurements.
+Owing to its realism and comprehensive data modalities, it has been widely adopted as a representative benchmark for sensing-aided beam prediction tasks.

-As summarized in Table \ref{tab_Scenarios31_34}, the dataset include four different scenarios (Scenarios 31-34).
-They are recorded at street-level in a dynamic urban environment, capturing a variety of real-world dynamics.
-Scenarios 31 and 32 are recorded during the daytime, while scenarios 33 and 34 are collected at night.
-All scenarios include vehicles of various sizes and speeds, as well as pedestrian activities, thereby introducing substantial environmental variations.
+In this work, we use four urban street scenarios (Scenarios 31--34), as summarized in Table~\ref{tab_Scenarios31_34}, to comprehensively validate the robustness and effectiveness of AMBER under diverse real-world conditions.
+These scenarios cover different illumination and traffic environments, with Scenarios 31 and 32 collected during the daytime and Scenarios 33 and 34 collected at night.
+They also include heterogeneous road users, such as vehicles of different sizes and speeds as well as pedestrian activities, thereby introducing substantial environmental dynamics and sensing variability.
 These characteristics make DeepSense 6G a representative and challenging testbed for assessing the robustness and effectiveness of AMBER.